Scope

 - With backer rod: Press the backer rod into the gap between the wall framing and the window or door unit.
 Use a flat bar to push it in.
 Apply even pressure; don't force it in, or the tool will tear the backer rod.
 Push the backer rod to an even depth.
 If caulk will be applied over it, take care to create an even surface that will provide a uniform substrate for the caulk.

-- With caulk: If the gap is less than 1/2 inch wide, apply caulk over the backer rod for a tighter seal.
+With caulk: If the gap is less than 1/2 inch wide, apply caulk over the backer rod for a tighter seal.
 Caulk should always be applied against backer rod, not just squeezed into the gap.
 Tool the bead against the backer rod.
-This will create an hour-glass shape (see Figure 3 below), which allows the sealant to expand and contract over time without cracking.
+This will create an hour-glass shape (Figure 3), which allows the sealant to expand and contract over time without cracking.
 Without the backer rod, the bead of caulk would be too thick and would be prone to cracking when it cures, and it would be resistant to flexing with movements in the building materials of the wall system as they change dimension with seasonal changes in temperature and humidity.

 - With nonexpanding foam, wear gloves when applying spray foam to prevent the foam from adhering to skin.
 Insert the spray nozzle about half an inch into the gap between the wall framing and the window or door unit.
 Keep the spray nozzle moving at a steady speed while applying the foam.
 If the nozzle moves too slow, foam will fill too much of the cavity; if the nozzle moves too fast there will be gaps in the bead.